byoman/intro-ebpf/test.md

 A program is loaded into the kernel using the BPF\_PROG\_LOAD command, or using the wrapper function:
+'''
     int bpf_load_program(enum bpf_prog_type type, struct bpf_insn *insns,
     		     size_t insns_cnt, char *license,
     		     u32 kern_version, char *log_buf,
     		     size_t log_buf_sz);
+'''
 The *prog\_type* argument specifies the program type to which we will attach the filter.
 It dictates four things: where the program can be attached, which in-kernel helper functions the verifier will allow to be called, whether network packet data can be accessed directly, and the type of object passed as the first argument to the program.
-In fact, the program type essentially defines an API.\
+In fact, the program type essentially defines an API.

 The BPF\_PROG\_TYPE\_KPROBE, BPF\_PROG\_TYPE\_TRACEPOINT and
 BPF\_PROG\_TYPE\_PERF\_EVENT are useful for tracing.\